-If any part of a deficiency is due to fraud, you may be charged a penalty of 50% of the deficiency.
+If any part of a deficiency is due to fraud, you may be charged a penalty of two times the amount of deficiency.
 In general, a deficiency is the difference between the correct income tax and the income tax shown on your return.
-In addition, 50% of the interest due on any deficiency resulting from a fraudulent act will be added to your tax.